 When you travel out of town alone on work or on a vacation with family, you choose to stay at a very comfortable hotel with good food and service.
-Certainly a better and luxurious hotel when on a vacation with family.
+Certainly, a better and luxurious hotel when on a vacation with family.
 I had to travel a lot on official work and have stayed at a number of hotels.
-In most cities I had some preferred hotels where I always stayed, the most important reason being comfort and its proximity to my work place.
+In most cities I had some preferred hotels where I always stayed, the most important reason being the comfort and its proximity to my workplace.
 I do remember such hotels, some vaguely and some prominently and others are totally forgotten.
 And when on vacation we mostly stayed at very popular hotels known for their scenic locations, their luxury and hospitality and we remember them, and in minute detail with happy family photographs.

 This article is about one such memorable hotel where I stayed for two weeks.
 It is the Falcon Hotel in Telford, the largest town in Shropshire County.
 I remember this hotel for its interesting long history, comfort and magnanimous hospitality by the owner Mr. Gavin Pearson, his lovely family and the staff.
 You can see them in some of the attached photographs.